 Most people will try removing these creatures themselves due to cost – please don’t do this as it’s incredibly dangerous; bats are known carriers of rabies and other zoonotic diseases(human transferable).

-The health risks associated with trying to remove them yourself are too high.
+It’s not worth the risk to try and remove them on your own as the health risks are too great.
 You must also remember that permits are required to handle these animals in any type of relocation.
-It is better to have a professional do the job than attempt it yourself.
-The time required is much less than the medical costs and other costs associated with bat-related diseases.
+We highly recommend having a professional handle the job instead of attempting it yourself as the time taken is way less than medical expenses and other costs that come with contracting these diseases from bats.

 Other Services in Oldsmar